Jill Gomez: Education

-After studying at St. Joseph's Convent (Port of Spain) in Trinidad and dominating at the islands' biennial Music Festival, she moved to England at 13, where she studied voice and piano at London's Royal Academy of Music and Guildhall School of Music and Drama, where her most important teacher was Walther Gruner.
-While studying at Guildhall, Jill performed the role of Helen on alternate nights with contralto singer Ann Wilson, in The Conspirators (Shubert), directed by Brian Trowell.
+After studying at St. Joseph's Convent in Port of Spain, Trinidad, and dominating at the islands' biennial Music Festival, Gomez moved to England at age 13 to study voice and piano at London's Royal Academy of Music and later the Guildhall School of Music and Drama, where her most important teacher was Walther Gruner.
+She said that he "knew more about lieder singing than anyone else"; he brought her to the Bayreuth Youth Festival.
+She successfully auditioned for the Glyndebourne Festival Chorus and performed with it from 1966 to 1968, winning the John Christie Award both latter years.